modernweb-dev/rocket/docs/docs/tools/plugins-manager.md

 // resulting options = false
 ```

-## Converting metaPlugins to an actual plugin
+## Converting metaPlugins to an Actual Plugin

 To execute all setup function you can use this little helper